rigel-js/rigel-system/README.md

-# Rigel: Transforming Tabular Data By Declarative Mapping
+# Rigel: An Interactive Data Transformation System

 [Online Demo](https://rigel-system.github.io/rigel-system/)

-This repo is the official implementation of Rigel, an interactive table transformation system based on declarative specifications.
+This repo is an implementation of the paper "Rigel: Transforming Tabular Data By Declarative Mapping" (submitted to IEEE VIS 2022).

 - [Rigel: Transforming Tabular Data By Declarative Mapping](#rigel-transforming-tabular-data-by-declarative-mapping)
   - [Tasks in user study](#tasks-in-user-study)